Eroica/javafx-fluent-theme/README.md

 `System.setProperty("prism.order", "sw")`

-If Mica works with this, there is a good chance that you only need to enable a hidden flag **on non-AMD GPUs**:
+If Mica works with this, there is a good chance that you only need to enable a hidden flag **on non-AMD GPUs**.
+Remove the `prism.order` flag, and run this code as early as possible:

 ```kotlin
 System.setProperty("prism.forceUploadingPainter", "true")
 System.setProperty("javafx.animation.fullspeed", "true") // When on monitors >60Hz
 ```

-If you subclass `FluentApp`, it will take care of that setting automatically using a very simple check for AMD GPUs.
+You can use `Windows.isAmdGpu()` for a simple check for AMD GPUs on the system, but this check isn't very sophisticated.

 ### Removing Windows' default title bar

 Windows' default title bar normally shows a small icon and the window title.
 You can remove this title bar and merge the content area with the window controls to use this "unused" space.
 Many macOS and GTK applications use a similar design which arguably looks a little more modern.

 The Win32 equivalent is called `DwmExtendFrameIntoTitleBar`.
-This is actually built into JavaFX, but doesn't work alone, and didn't account for some features that are lost using this (window dragging).
-Here's how you can set up a window like that using `javafx-fluent-theme`:
+There is actually code in JavaFX that uses this, but it doesn't seem to work reliably.
+With `javafx-fluent-theme`, you get another direct way to achieve this Window styling.
+Follow this:

 * The Stage's window style must be `StageStyle.UNIFIED`.
 * **After** `primaryStage.show()`, call `Windows.setHeaderBarFor(String, Boolean)` providing your window's title to remove the title bar.